 Glaros is particularly charming, with a small islet.
 This beach is more secluded, and is accessed by a trail from the road.
 Going over the hill brings you to an even lovelier beach.

 Beaches West of Bali

-To the west, towards Rethymno, you’ll find Panormos, about 15 minutes away by car.
-Panormos is another natural harbor with calm waters.
+To the west, towards Rethymno, you’ll find Panormo, about 15 minutes away by car.
+Panormo is another natural harbor with calm waters.
 There are several beaches here, and the main one called Limanaki is both calm and shallow – a very child-friendly beach.
 This is a full-service beach, with sun loungers and umbrellas, water sports, and plenty of places to get a snack or a meal.
 For more seclusion, you can go to the beach just to the east, which is not organised.